Soumik-Roy/The-Pokemon-Dashboard/README.md

 # Pokemon Dashboard

 In this course project for CSL4050, we developed a dashboard to visualize the various characteristics of different pokemons over different generations.
+We used *Python dash* as the base software for implementing this project.

 We have used the Complete Pokemon Dataset as our source of data : [Dataset Link](https://www.kaggle.com/datasets/rounakbanik/pokemon)